This page lists the current PhD students. For a list of previous years, see Our PhD Graduates.

 Email: kasturi.ghosh1@uwaterloo.ca

-Kasturi Ghosh is a PhD candidate in the Department of English Language and Literature at UW.
+Kasturi Ghosh is a PhD candidate in the Department of English Language and Literature.
+Her research is supported by a SSHRC Doctoral Fellowship, several Ontario Graduate Scholarships and UW President’s Graduate Scholarships, the Provost Doctoral Entrance Award for Women, and other institutional and departmental scholarships and awards.
 Focusing on the portrayal of vampires and other monstrous entities created by Anne Rice, Poppy Z. Brite, and Charlaine Harris, her research studies contemporary Gothic Fiction of the American South, reading it as a body of fiction that reflects both the homogeneous identity forced upon the region and the uncanny re-emergence of its global past and its diverse population.
 This approach complements psychoanalytical approaches by tracing the changing socio-political imaginary of the American South and its influence on the Southern Gothic, which, by the end of the 20th century, came to challenge the region’s supposedly uniform cultural and political identities.
-She has presented her research at international conferences like the IAMAS, NEPCA, SFU-IGA, and Louisville Conference on Lit. and Culture.
+She has presented her research at international conferences, including the IGA, IAMAS, NEPCA, SFU-IGA, and the Louisville Conference on Literature and Culture.

 Vanya Gnaniah